 Change Management Gates

-In ITIL change management, there are two main gates: the acceptance at the beginning of the ticket lifecycle and the approval right before implementation.
+In ITIL change management (now called “change enablement” in ITIL 4), there are two main gates: the acceptance at the beginning of the ticket lifecycle and the approval right before implementation.
 The technical green lights are covered by the fact that the change ticket owner is a technical person who “walks” the ticket through its lifecycle.
 This person is responsible for the risk mitigation, for any consequences of the change, and thus, obviously, for the communication with the other technical towers that need to be aware of the change.

 I would argue that these technical aspects should all be covered by notifications that are managed and sent out by the change (technical) ticket owner.
 Trying to codify all possible scenarios in the workflows, to get relevant approvals, is a nightmare and a sure-fire formula to get your change managers bogged down in a continuous struggle to get it right.